 As men age, the natural level of male hormones (androgens), such as testosterone, starts to fall, and this can have negative physical and psychological effects.
 When your get-up-and-go has gone, and your sex drive isn’t what it used to be, a hormone imbalance such as low testosterone or high estrogen could be to blame.
 At Hayle Aldren, MD, MD(H), in Phoenix, Dr. Aldren has extensive experience in hormone replacement therapy and treatment of low testosterone, and offers a variety of treatment options to restore your health and sex life.
-To learn more, call Dr. Aldren to schedule your consultation or book an appointment online today.
+To learn more, call Dr. Aldren to schedule your consultation today.

 Low testosterone levels can cause a host of symptoms affecting both your sexual health and overall health.
 Testosterone deficiency has been found to be a cause of scarring in the penis, which can contribute to erectile dysfunction (but testosterone alone will not reverse it).
 If you have ED, Dr. Aldren may recommend adding GAINSWave or PRP to hormone treatment to improve penis function.